Edge-Analysis/Tutorials/Python_setup.md

 Notice that at every batchsize (i.e. data rows being looked at per calculation), the GPU outperformed the CPU by finishing more epochs (training cycles) with higher accuracy (lower RMSE).
-As batch sizes increase, the GPU's speed advantage becomes even even greater although the accuracy sweet-spot appears to be in the middle.
+As batch sizes increase, the GPU speed advantage becomes even greater although the accuracy sweet-spot appears to be in the middle in this case.

 ##### Getting Started
 Before setting up a GPU environment, you need to ensure that you have a Nvidia CUDA-capable GPU.